Keywords

 Digital technology increasingly shapes contemporary governance, particularly in public administration, by enhancing transparency, accountability, and efficiency in public service delivery.
 Emerging technologies such as artificial intelligence (AI), big data analytics, and integrated digital service platforms have transformed governance practices globally, facilitating better policy outcomes and service delivery (OECD, 2019a; United Nations, 2022).
 Several governments, notably those in Estonia, Denmark, and other OECD member countries, have successfully implemented comprehensive data governance frameworks that foster digital inclusion and equitable public service delivery for vulnerable populations ( European Commission, 2023; OECD, 2019b).

-Despite these international advances, developing countries such as Thailand still encounter substantial disparities, especially concerning digital access for People with disabilities (People with disabilities).
+Despite these international advances, developing countries such as Thailand still encounter substantial disparities, especially concerning digital access for People with disabilities.
 While the Thai government has introduced initiatives aimed at digital governance improvement, such as the establishment of the Digital Government Development Agency (DGA) and the enhancement of public service audit systems, the gap in equitable access to digital information remains pronounced (DGA, 2023).
 This persistent divide underscores critical challenges in achieving inclusive public services.

 Based on the theoretical framework and previous empirical findings, this study formulates the following hypothesis: